DavidL0914/TheIdealGam/_posts/2023-11-30-binary_quiz.md

   <!-- Instructions Modal -->
   <div id="instructions-modal">
       <div id="instructions-content">
-          <h2>Instructions for this 2 Player Game:</h2>
+          <h2>Instructions for this guessing game:</h2>
-          <p>Goal: Be the first player to move forward 10 spaces and cross the finish line. <br><br> Getting Started: Click the "Start Game" button to initiate the game, then select the car you want.
-Start Game when you're ready. <br><br> How to play: A target decimal number will be randomly generated for each turn.
-Convert this number to the appropriate binary number and submit your answer.
-If your binary guess is correct, your car moves forward by one space.
-If your guess is incorrect, you lose your turn and your opponent gets a chance to get the right answer.</p>
+          <p>Goal: Guess the binary number to decimal and enter the decimal value <br><br> How to play: Click on text box to guess number.
+Once you have guessed press guess now.
+If you would like to guess new number press try again.</p>

   <button id="close-button" onclick="closeInstructions()">Close</button>
         </div>